Super EASY + Fun Handprint Ghost Art For Kids

 Halloween Kids’ Activities

 Looking for a fun and festive way to help your little ones work on their fine motor skills, letter recognition, and handwriting?
 Look no further than these free printable candy corn worksheets for kids!
-Simply print out the worksheets, grab some crayons or markers, and let your kiddos go to town.
+Print out the worksheets, grab some crayons or markers, and let your kiddos go to town.

-Share With Me
+Share With Us

-Did you make this handprint ghost art with your kids or students?
+Did you make this activity with your kids or students?
+We’d love to feature them on our social media!

 More Halloween Ideas For Kids